Tri-Co Philly Program Information, Application and Deadlines

 To be considered for the Tri-Co Philly Program, students must complete the application by Friday, November, 3 2023 at 11:59 p.m.
 Note: the application deadline is prior to all Tri-Co preregistration periods.

 Students will be notified by Monday, November 13 by 5 p.m. whether they have been accepted or wait listed for the program.
 If eligible applicants exceed the number of spaces in the program, decisions will be based on strength of applications.

 If accepted, students must confirm their intention to participate in the program no later than Friday, November 17 by 5 p.m.
 If any accepted student(s) decline or do not confirm their intention to participate, available spaces will be assigned to the next student(s) on the waitlist.

 If wait listed for the program, students must confirm their interest in remaining on the waitlist by no later than Tuesday, November 21 by 5 p.m.
 Waitlisted students will be notified as soon as a space becomes available.

 The registrars will enroll accepted students automatically in Tri-Co Philly courses following application review, any lotteries and confirmation of student acceptances.
 All students must confer with their home registrars to confirm their preregistration.

-Students who do not want to enroll in the program—two courses and additional activities—may still be able to register for one of the elective courses.
+Students who do not want to enroll in the program—two courses and additional activities—can register for a course.

-*Friday is an occasional meeting time for program students only
+Friday 12:15 p.m.-3 p.m. is an occasional meeting time for program students only.